 This workshop (co-located with the 11th ACM Conference on Web Search and Data Mining) aims to bring together a cross-disciplinary audience of researchers from both academia and industry to share experience with techniques, resources and best practices, and to exchange perspectives and future directions.
 We expect the workshop to develop a community of interested researchers and facilitate their future collaborations.

-Submissions to the workshop will be subject to a double-blind peer review process, with each submission reviewed by at least two program committee members in addition to an organizer.
-Accepted papers will be given either an oral or poster presentation slot, and published online in the workshop proceedings.
+Submissions to the workshop will be subject to a single-blind peer review process, with each submission reviewed by at least two program committee members in addition to an organizer.
+Accepted papers will be given either an oral or poster presentation slot, and made available in the workshop’s website.

-Papers must be submitted in PDF format according to ACM guidelines and style files to fit within 8 pages (long papers) or 4 pages (short papers) including any diagrams, references and appendices.
+Papers must be submitted in PDF format according to ACM guidelines and style files to fit within 8 pages (long papers), 4 pages (short papers) or 2 pages (demo papers) including any diagrams, references and appendices.
 PDF files must have all non-standard fonts embedded.
 Submissions must be self-contained and in English.
 After uploading your submission, please check the copy stored on the site.
 Submissions that do not follow these guidelines, or do not view or print properly, may be rejected without review.
-The presentation format (oral or poster) will be decided by the program committee.
-There will be no distinction in the proceedings between papers that are presented orally or as posters.

 ACM style files (LaTeX and Word) are available from: https://www.acm.org/publications/proceedings-template

-Submissions should be made using the EasyChair submission system (TBD).
+Submissions should be made using the EasyChair submission system.